medic/cht-core/INSTALL.md

  - Install [medic-conf](https://github.com/medic/medic-conf)
  - Check out the [cht-core](https://github.com/medic/cht-core) respository to your local machine, either by using the [Github Desktop app](https://desktop.github.com/) or by running the following command in the directory you want to check the code out into: `git clone https://github.com/medic/cht-core.git`.
 This will create a `cht-core` directory.
  - Navigate your terminal to the `config/default` directory of the `cht-core` directory.
 This is where the reference application is stored.
- - Run the following `medic-conf` command: `medic-conf --url=https://medic:pass@localhost csv-to-docs upload-docs`.
+ - Run the following `medic-conf` command: `medic-conf --url=https://medic:password@localhost --accept-self-signed-certs csv-to-docs upload-docs`.
 This first compiles and then uploads the shipped default test data to your local instance